-When we take a closer look at invoice factoring, also known as invoice financing, you’ll discover how AdvancePoint Capital can help your business succeed.
-Invoice factoring companies offer an alternative route to the financing your business needs to succeed.
-Whether you’re dealing with a poor credit history, time in business or you’re tired of dealing with traditional funding options — invoice factoring offers a different approach you can take to get the cash flow you need now.
+When we take a closer look at invoice financing, you’ll discover how AdvancePoint Capital can help your enterprise succeed.
+We know you’re tired of accruing credit card debt to cover finances when your customers don’t pay on time.
+Invoice financing companies offer an alternative route to credit card and credit line debt so your company can succeed.
+Whether you’re dealing with a poor credit score, short time in business, or you’re tired of dealing with traditional funding options — ARF is a type of financing that offers a different approach to getting the money you need now.

-If your business deals with a constant influx of invoices, you already understand how difficult it can be to live on the edge of whether or not a customer pays.
-Day to day operations rely on these payments, and when invoices begin to pile up, your cash flow situation becomes a gray area.
-That’s where invoice factoring comes into play.
+If your company deals with a constant influx of invoices, you already understand how difficult it can be to live on the edge of whether or not a customer pays.
+Day-to-day operations rely on these payments, and when invoices begin to pile up, your cash flow situation becomes a gray area.
+That’s where invoice financing services come into play.

-Through invoice factoring, you’re able to collateralize invoices in exchange for a loan from a factoring company.
-For roughly 85% of the total amount of the invoice, you’re able to get cash flow fast.
+Through ARF, you’re able to collateralize invoices in exchange for a loan from a lender.
+For roughly 85% of the total amount of the statement, you’re able to get cash flow fast.
 What about the remaining 15%?
-Well, factoring companies hold this amount in reserve.
-A portion of it will be returned to you, and the rest is subject to factoring fees and processing fees.
+Well, financing companies hold this amount in reserve.
+A portion of it will be returned to you, and the rest is subject to financing fees and processing fees.
 These fees are dependent on how long it takes a customer to pay and are calculated based on a weekly schedule.

 When it’s all said and done, these fees are a “convenience fee.”
-If you need cash fast, and you have unpaid invoices, invoice factoring offers a solution you can fall back on.
-Invoice factoring companies are essentially purchasing your invoices and returning a portion of the return to you for a small fee.
-The convenience of invoice factoring comes down to two main factors.
+If you need money fast and have unpaid invoices, invoice financing offers a solution you can fall back on.
+ARF companies are essentially purchasing your invoices and returning a portion of the return to you for a small fee.
+The convenience of ARF comes down to two main factors.

 - You need fast cash to keep your operations running smoothly.
-Invoice financing offers a way to deal with outstanding invoices by trading a portion of their total for cash on hand.
+ARF offers a way to deal with outstanding invoices by trading a portion of their total for cash on hand.

-- You’re unable to receive financing from traditional institutions like banks or other lenders.
-Because lenders are primarily concerned with the fact that the customer pays for the invoice, you essentially become a third party.
-The company with outstanding invoices receives the brunt of the credit inquiries and other qualification pressures — which is perfect for those with poor credit or limited time in business.
+- You’re unable to receive funds from a traditional bank or other lenders.
+Because lenders are primarily concerned with the fact that the customer pays the invoice amount, you essentially become a third party.
+The company with unpaid invoices receives the brunt of the credit inquiries and other qualification pressures, which is perfect for those with a poor credit score or limited time in business.

 Why you should consider invoice finance to help your cash flow:

-It can be frustrating to wait on invoices to be paid, so why not get the cash you need now?
-Those who are growing know — you’re constantly keeping up with your customers and it can be frustrating with clients who don’t pay on time.
-It becomes the snowball effect.
-Delayed payments block up your sales funnel where funds get cycled back into your company right away.
-It can be a huge step back from providing great service to your own customers.
-We see this issue far too often here at AdvancePoint Capital, which is why we offer some of the best invoice financing opportunities available.
-As your factoring company, we can offer a different approach to getting paid for your invoices fast.
-Skip the wait and give invoice financing a try.
+Delayed payments block up your sales funnel, where funds get cycled back into your company right away.
+We see this issue far too often here at AdvancePoint Capital, which is why we offer some of the best invoice financing services available.
+As your cash advance company, we can offer a different approach to getting paid for your invoices fast.
+Skip the wait and give ARF a try.

 The first step in the process is pretty common and simple.
-An invoice is created in order to invoice a client based on an order that has been completed, letting the client know how much they owe for the order and when payment is due.
-This is also called the “net” terms.
+A statement is created in order to invoice a client based on an order that has been completed, letting the client know how much they owe for the order and when payment is due.
+These are also called the “net” terms.

 Step 2.
 Submit Invoices to Factoring Company

-The invoice is then sent to the invoice finance company for review and processing based on the terms of the invoice financing agreement.
-This can be done by an online management portal that the invoice finance company has or through a designated email.
+The statement is then sent to the ARF company for review and processing based on the terms of the invoice financing agreement.
+This can be done by an online management portal or through a designated email.

 Step 3.
 Getting the Advance Payment

-Factoring companies will process and verify the sent invoice(s) that are being “sold” to them and will then give you the advance payment, typically worth 80 to 90 percent of the total invoice, depending on your Invoice Factoring Agreement.
-The advance payment is the first payment, the immediate cash you get as the business owner of Invoice.
+Lenders will process and verify the sent invoice(s) that are being “sold” to them and will then give you the prepayment, typically worth 80 to 90 percent of the total invoice value, depending on your invoice financing agreement.
+The advance payment is the immediate money you get as the company owner of the invoice.

-Advance payments are made by ACH via direct deposit to the business owner’s bank account.
-If you need the money sooner than an ACH, you may ask your factoring company to send you the payment via wire transfer as an alternative to ACH which can take a business day or two.
+Prepayments are made by ACH via direct deposit to the company owner’s bank account.
+If you need the money sooner than an ACH, you may ask your financing company to send you the payment via wire transfer, which can take a business day or two.

-Invoice factoring companies responsible for the collection of the outstanding invoices submitted.
-Invoices are payable within a certain period of time, and at some point, the client is required to make the payment to the factoring company based on the net terms that were approved by the Invoice Finance Company prior to the process beginning.
-When the client has paid in full, the factoring company receives the money and the invoice is settled with the client.
+Lenders are responsible for the collection of the outstanding invoices submitted.
+Invoices are payable within a certain period of time, and at some point, the client is required to make the payment to the financing company based on the original net terms.
+When the client has paid in full, the financing company receives the money, and the invoice is settled with the client.

-A schedule of accounts and accountability of all invoices being advanced are usually available with an online portal provided to the business owner by the Invoice Factoring Company.
-Sometimes, smaller Invoice Finance Companies may email the “daily schedule of accounts” which lists the invoice(s) that the business owner “sells” them, the amounts as well as the due dates of invoices.
+A schedule of accounts and accountability of all invoices being advanced are usually available with an online portal provided to the company owner.
+Sometimes, smaller ARF companies may email the “daily schedule of accounts,” which lists the statement(s) that the company owner “sells” them, the amounts, and the due dates of the invoices.

-When the invoice has been paid in full, the business owner receives the remainder of the invoice proceeds, less the Invoice Factoring fee(s) set forth in the business owners Invoice Factoring Agreement.
+When the bill has been paid in full, the company owner receives the remainder of the invoice proceeds minus the processing fee(s) established in the contractual agreement.

-Invoice factoring is a simple method that small business owners like you utilize to tackle bills or immediate costs.
-There are fewer qualifications required because the risk to the lender is less than alternative financing options.
-However, there are still fees and restrictions involved with invoice factoring.
+ARF is a simple method that small business owners like you utilize to tackle bills or immediate costs.
+There are fewer qualifications required because the risk to the lender is less than alternative loan options.
+However, there are still fees and restrictions involved with invoice financing services.

-This type of financing solution works through processing fees and factoring fees, which requires a bit of math to understand.
-Let’s explore an example of how you may experience invoice factoring.
+This financial solution works through processing and financing fees, which requires a bit of math to understand.
+Let’s explore an example of how you may experience ARF.

 Let’s pretend that you have a $10,000 invoice with 30-day terms — how might this scenario turn out?